Sign up to our Newsletter

 Step Two: Complete an Undergraduate Degree

-There is no pre-mediator degree, but there are a few specific degrees that will give you interchangeable skills that mediators need.
+There is no pre-mediator degree, but a few specific degrees will give you transferable skills.

 Some degrees you should consider taking are: